-No student is permitted to register if the account for a preceding semester has not been paid in full.
+No student is permitted to register if the account has not been paid in full.

 Money due a student from loans or scholarships is applied on the student’s account and is not given in cash unless the account is paid in full.
 Work earnings are credited to the student’s tuition account or bank account.
 The amount credited is based on the actual hours worked less taxes.
 Students working the full work award and applying the earnings to their tuition account may deduct the estimated amount of the semester earnings from the balance due.

 The college reserves the right to withhold statements of honorable dismissal, transcripts of courses and grades, or diplomas until all college bills have been paid, or until satisfactory arrangements have been made.